-Tinder VP Bans Sexist and Racist User In Powerful Open Letter
+Tinder VP Bans Guy Who Went On Racist And Sexist Rant With Powerful Open Letter

 It's pretty rare to see justice get served so quickly, but Tinder is seriously on top of its game right now.

 On March 1, we told you about Nick, the 24-year-old Tinder user who allegedly sent girls nasty messages on the dating app if they weren't interested in him — or even if they didn't respond quickly enough.

 Nick's old college buddy, Kevin KTran, blew up his spot on Facebook and urged people to unfriend him.

 According to the series of screenshots posted by Kevin, Nick had a habit of harshly insulting any girl who lost interest in him or stopped responding.
 He even used racial slurs in one of the exchanges.

 Now, Rosette Pambakian, vice president of communications and brand at Tinder, has penned an open letter to Nick to let him know the company "swiped" him off the island.

 Tinder has a zero-tolerance policy on disrespect.
 No racist rants.
 No sexist pigs.
 No trolling.
 No jerks who can't get over their own inadequacies long enough to have a decent conversation with another person on Tinder.

 She went on to say she was personally offended by Nick's language, calling his words "an assault, not only on her, but on all of us."